ThatDisgruntledCactus/Cactus_AVM/README.md

 # Cactus_AVM
 Collection of scripts to help make gaming on Linux the best way to play.
 Just one script atm, though :)

+Bully: Scholarship Edition is the only working title at this time, but I'm as passionate as I am ignorant, so I'm hoping to get more out soon.

 I don't have anything to put here, at this time.
 Massive thank you to the general Python community, as well as ThirteenAG, Cookieplmonster and P3ti.

 I'm not 100% certain how to do the licensing thing, but I think I did it correctly.